magento/merchdocs/src/cms/page-builder-tutorial1-simple-page.md

 ![]({% link images/images-ee/page-builder-tutorial1-simple-layout.png %}){: .zoom}
 _Simple Page example_

+{:.bs-callout-info}
+This tutorial is updated to reflect recent changes to the Page Builder workspace in Magento 2.4.1.
+If you are using an earlier Magento Commerce release, use the Page Builder tutorials included in the [Magento 2.3 User Guide](https://docs.magento.com/user-guide/v2.3/cms/page-builder-learn.html).

 ## Before you begin

 Before starting this tutorial, we recommend that you increase the [Admin Session Lifetime]({% link stores/security-admin.md %}) to prevent the session from timing out while you work.